taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Murmurs of sympathetic agreement rise from nearby Elders.
 Osiel grumpily focuses on his juane and looks only a little less troubled.
 Asoka focuses on how delicious they are finding fried plantains to be.

-Nova: **"Maraba, as our newest Elder, what do you think?"**

-### Page 3
+### Page 11

-Maraba swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and takes a long sip of water before answering.
+Maraba, sitting across the table from Min, swallows a bite of [pirarucu](https://en.wikipedia.org/wiki/Arapaima) [à_Gomes_de_Sá](https://en.wikipedia.org/wiki/Bacalhau_à_Gomes_de_Sá) and takes a long sip of water while tapping their face with their chopsticks and wiggling their eyebrows frantically, as if they desperately wanted both to guzzle water and to tell Asoka and Min something urgently.
+Finally Maraba comes up for air.

-Maraba: **"The way I see it, we have 2 options..."**

-Maraba: **"One is to reject the alliance, and go deeper into hiding, based on the assumption that if the Peacekeeper's fail to find us, the brutal conditions of the Red Zone will make them give up and go home."**
+Maraba: **"(Gasp!)
+I love water!"**

+Maraba then turns to Min and Asoka.

-Maraba: **"The other option is to assume that eventually, the **WORLD GOV** will find us, given that they are in orbit, and they've already seen enough of us to send one warship.
-So we might as well take action now, and join our strength with the Biononymous."**
+Maraba: **"You know, I think we can safely assume that eventually, the **WORLD GOV** will find us, given that they're in orbit, and they've already seen enough of us to send one warship.
+So we might as well take action now, and join our strength with the Biononymous!"**

-Nova: **"Yes, those are both reasonable options in this situation."**

-Maraba: **"But if Asoka's story is true, and the Peacekeepers intend to once again exploit the forest for its resources, then we should fight to defend what we've worked so hard to regain!!"**
+Min: **"And the Peacekeeper's actions have proven their ignorant and evil intentions!
+We should fight to defend what we've worked so hard to regain!!"**

-We see other Elders nodding, or looking contemplative, including Osiel.

-Osiel: **"So you admit that the validity of this story cannot be assumed!"**

-Maraba: **"The validity of the stranger's story cannot be assumed, but Min also saw the soldiers and their tanks, *with her own eyes*.
-She may not yet be an Elder, but she has already been inked as an Expert Crafter.
-Will you not trust the word of your own clanmate?"**

-Osiel: **"'Trust'?
-Ha!
-I've never met a better storyteller than Min -- she could convince a fish that it was a bird in the sky!"**

-Maraba glares at Osiel over spoonful of pirarucu and rice, as nearby Elders at the table chuckle.

-Maraba: **"You know that's not what I mean!"**

-### Page 4

-A clump of Elders are debating hotly in another corner of Asoka's table.
-One of them, a middle-aged female Elder named Terena, looks up at Maraba.

-Terena: **"You forgot a third option -- approach the Peacekeepers diplomatically, hear their intentions from *their* mouths to *our* ears, and see if we can come to some mutually beneficial agreement."**

-Panaro, a younger male Elder who was also in the smaller clump of debating Elders, the entire curve of his left ear pierces in many fine hoops of eSyrup metal, delicately picks out the eyeball of the whole grilled tambaqui in front of him.

-Panaro: **"Terena, history shows the success rate of your third option, and it's depressingly low.
-I'd rather just hide deeper in the forest."**

-Terena: **"A lot of that had to do with lack of immunity to the oppressor's germs, and we have subdermal shields!
-What are we afraid of?"**

-Nicola: **"It's a good point...so why not just accept the alliance?
-We all know our history -- the big players in the WORLD GOV are very likely to be part of Space Consortium, and we have no love for them."**

-Terena: **"But I'd like to avoid going to war..."**

-Panaro: **"We can't even *communicate* or *travel* to the Northern Hemisphere...so how will we have an alliance with a cult in the Northern Hemisphere, in a war against oppressors from space?"**

-Everyone comptemplates over mouthfuls of food.
+Osiel, looking bored, sighs and shakes his head.

+Osiel: **"You fresh Elders...always wanna go beat up *someone*, just because you have a subdermal shield!"**

+Osiel shakes himself, then points accusingly at Min.

+Osiel: **"*You* haven't even gone off to your year Underground!"**

-### Page 5
+### Page 12

-Osiel: **"In the end, I guess that's the real question -- do we want to get involved in a war, or not?"**

-This quiets the table even more.
-Terena looks down, sad and thoughtful, picking her words carefully.

-Terena: **"If we don't want to repeat the mistakes of humans from before The Burning, we need to keep healing this forest.
-To make sure the WORLD GOV will not interfere with that goal, we need to figure out how to negotiate with them.
-Hiding from them will not last very long, no matter how well we hide."**

-Nicola: **"Unfortunately, that logic also justifies accepting the alliance...the votes are going to be close!"**

-Terena nods as she digs into her juane.
-Asoka turns questioningly towards Nicola.

-Asoka: **"Vote?"**

-Nicola: **"After we eat, we'll all write down our thoughts and opinions on anonymized eSyrup paper.
-Then we'll put all of the papers in a basket, shake up the basket, and pass the basket around.
-Each Elder will take out a paper and read what's written on it, and then we'll discuss the point raised by that paper.
-Once we've done this for every paper, any Elder can make a recommendation of action.
-We then vote on the suggested actions!
-It's super simple, really..."**
+Min scowls again.
+Nicola kicks Osiel under the table and gives him a withering look.

+Nicola: **"Stop being such a grumpy old man!"**

+Nova, who has been listening and watching the many conversations around her, sighs.

+Nova: **"Consensus might be difficult..."**

-Asoka: **"Simple?!"**
+Asoka: **"Consensus?"**

-Nova looks at Asoka and puts a comforting hand on Asoka's.

-Nova: **"You are not required to come to the debates after lunch.
-You wouldn't be able to vote anyway, since all

-### Page 6
+Nova glances up at Asoka, then she gives a gentle smile.

+Nova: **"When the Council of the Elders make a group decision, we all share our concerns until our group goal is clear to everyone.
+As we all work towards a group decision, if an Elder's perspective doesn't fit into the group decision, the Elder can choose to 'stand aside' or 'block' the emerging consensus."**

+Nova's brow furrows.

+Nova: **"If even one Elder chooses to 'block' an action, we have to find another direction to in which we can form consensus.
+(Sigh!)
+It's gonna be tricky!"**

+## Chapter 7: Mistakes Are How We Evolve

+Character designs: Asoka Morei, Iri, Minka Oosou, Jina Suh Barbosa

 The Elders debate the offer, and in the end decide to reject the alliance and move deeper into the Amazon, in the hopes that the Automata can avoid confrontation with the **WORLD GOV** indefinitely.
-The Elders offer to help Asoka return to the other side of the Red Zone, so that they can relay the Automata's response in person and return home.
-Asoka confesses that they are able to remotely broadcast the response to the other Biononymous, and besides, they had no more home to go back to.
-The Elders then offer Asoka asylum with the Automata and invite Asoka to come with them, in exchange for answering the questions of the Elders about the Biononymous and their technology.
-Fearful of the potential of betraying their dead parents, Asoka hesitates.
-Having few other options, Asoka accepts asylum with the Automata but asks for time to process before talking about their dead parents' and their research.
-Asoka uses Iri to relay the news back to Eireena - that the Automata have chosen to decline the offer of alliance, and have decided to go deeper into hiding.
-Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the **WORLD GOV** is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the **BEASTS**.
-Eireena shares her belief that the **BEASTS** are creations of the **WORLD GOV**, meant to create an atmosphere of terror so that the **WORLD GOV** can subdue the planetside population into fearful obedience.
 Upon hearing this news, Asoka falls into a deep, dark depression.

-## Chapter 7: Mistakes Are How We Evolve

-Character designs: Asoka Morei, Iri, Minka Oosou, Jina Suh Barbosa

 Min goes to see Asoka and tries to stir Asoka out of their depression by telling Asoka that moping only dishonours the deaths of their Green Haven.
 Asoka lashes out - how could Min possibly understand how they feel?
 Min responds by telling Asoka the story of her parents, and how her father Amadou, who was born in an Underground City ruled by a terrible tyrant, lost his parents and nearly everyone he knew and loved in the effort to overthrow the tyrant.
 Amadou once dreamed of becoming a space explorer, but is now a wanted criminal with a bounty on his head because he killed the tyrant ruler of his home city, so there is no way he can leave the safety of asylum with the Automata.
 Min tells Asoka of her dream to become a space explorer in her father's stead, by applying to the International Space Exploration Corps via the Space Asylum Program, and encourages Asoka to do the same, reasoning that if Asoka wants to help the Biononymous fight the **WORLD GOV**, they don't need this alliance with the Automata - much more useful would be to go into orbit and learn more about the Orbiters, the principle actors in the **WORLD GOV**.
 Convinced, Asoka vows to get to the ISE Corps no matter what it takes.

 ## Dream, the last: Comma, not a Period